MAPAQ — Ministerial initiative for the development of greenhouses and large tunnels

 Eligibility criteria of the MAPAQ — Ministerial initiative for the development of greenhouses and large tunnels program

-• The project must aim to increase horticultural production using greenhouses, large tunnels, umbrella shelters, or closed environments in Quebec.
+- The proposed project must aim to increase horticultural production in a greenhouse, large tunnel, shelter, or closed environment within Quebec.

-• The project must fall into at least one of the following categories: construction or expansion of greenhouses, large tunnels, or umbrella shelters; purchase of fixed production equipment linked to these structures or to integrating horticultural production into an existing under-equipped setup; modernization of existing facilities to enhance productivity or energy efficiency.
+- The project must fall into one of the following categories: construction or expansion of greenhouses, large tunnels or shelters; purchase of fixed production equipment related to such facilities; or modernization of existing structures to boost productivity or energy efficiency.

 Who is eligible?